 4. You show the decision-makers it’s worth protecting

-When you volunteer for your favorite public lands, you show the policy makers and land owners that it is cherished and valued.
+When you volunteer for your favorite public lands, you show the policymakers and land owners that it is cherished and valued.

 5. You can pad your resume

 When you spend your free time volunteering and giving back, it shows others that you care about more than yourself.
-Being a member of a group that helps preserve places and listing that group on your resume, shows potential employers or whoever that you care about wild spaces so much that you give up your free time to preserve it.
+Being a member of a group that helps preserve places and listing that group on your resume, shows potential employers or whoever that you care about wild spaces so much that you give up your free time to preserve them.

 I have heard most people who get to work for a national park, get started as a volunteer.
-If you want to work in the outdoor industry, it’s also a great way to network and get your name out here.
+If you want to work in the outdoor industry, it’s also a great way to network and get your name out there.
 Even if you don’t work or want to work in the outdoor industry, it’s still a great way to network.
 Just as it’s a great way to make friends, it’s a great way to make business connections too.

 The importance of volunteering

-Volunteering for public lands and to protect our environment is so important.
+Volunteering for public lands and protecting our environment is so important.
 We tend to take places for granted until we realize how much work goes into maintaining them.
 As more and more people are beginning to enjoy the outdoors, it’s important to preserve the places we love.
 Not just for ourselves, but for future generations to come.